 They say fashion is ephemeral—but style is eternal.
 If that’s true, then what happened to the whitewall tire?

-Once a mainstay of modern luxury, whitewalls began to fall out of favor right around the time that the American auto industry came crashing down into a worn-out heap in the mid-1970s.
+Whitewalls were once a mainstay of modern luxury.
+But they began to fall out of favor right around the time that the American auto industry came crashing down into a worn-out heap in the mid-1970s.
 The distinctive white sidewall would remain an option for factory tires into the early ‘80s, but few would tick the box, and by the end of the decade you had to dig deep or visit a specialty manufacturer like Coker to get a set for your classic car.

 Whitewalls have a simple origin story: pure rubber doesn’t wear that well.
 One of the early success stories in mixing chemical compounds into tires to add longevity was zinc oxide.
 This had the side effect of creating a completely white tire.
 By the time carbon black arrived on the scene to bolster these efforts and give us the black rubber we’re familiar with today, white rubber was in fashion.

-It also didn’t hurt that initially carbon was applied exclusively to the treaded part of the tire, leaving the sidewalls white as an advertisement that you were rocking the best set money could buy.
+It also didn’t hurt that initially carbon was applied exclusively to the treaded part of the tire.
+This left the sidewalls white as an advertisement that you were rocking the best set money could buy.

-By the mid-1930s, you could get whitewalls on almost any vehicle, regardless of the price, and customers flocked to the fashion statement despite the fact that they were (and remain) much harder to keep clean compared to standard all-black tires.
+By the mid-1930s, you could get whitewalls on almost any vehicle, regardless of the price.
+Customers flocked to the fashion statement despite the fact that they were (and remain) much harder to keep clean compared to standard all-black tires.

 As the 1950s slid into view, a number of different whitewall styles had evolved.
-In addition to the thick slab of white available from the get-go, stylists began to experiment with thinner stripes of white, as well as where to position the whitewall in order to play with the perceived size of the wheel and its proportion to the automobile’s body.
+In addition to the thick slab of white available from the get-go, stylists experimented with thinner stripes of white.
+They also changed the whitewall position.
+This played with the perceived size of the wheel and its proportion to the automobile’s body.

 As always, customizers had their own tricks, such as porta-walls that would stick extra white on the tire to thicken the stripe’s appearance, or even painting their own separate stripes—concentric rings, if you will—when original equipment just wouldn’t do.